 Focus On The Positive

 Remember, negative feedback about your business is not the end of the world.
-Handling it with stride and sophistication will reduce negative impact, and, in some cases, even win back a disgruntled customer.
+Handling it in stride with sophistication will reduce negative impact, and, in some cases, even win back a disgruntled customer.

 Photo Credit: Shutterstock